emilmork/linecounter/README.md

 #LineCounter

+Simple Ruby program.
 Count line numbers of all files in a folder.

 ##Usage

 Run the file from the commandline

 ```
-* Count linenumbers of all javascript files in "myfolder" folder:
+* Example: Count linenumbers of all javascript files in "myfolder" folder:

 $ ruby lc.rb ../dev/myfolder .js